emqx/emqx-docs/en_US/getting-started/new-features.md

 To get started, see [Create an EMQX Cluster](../deploy/cluster/create-cluster.md).

-## Rolling Upgrades without downtime
+## Rolling Upgrades without Downtime

 Starting with EMQX Enterprise 5.1.0, the system now supports seamless rolling upgrades for the cluster.
 This enhances the overall system availability and reliability by allowing transitions to newer versions without any service interruption.